Two Tulsa-connected films vying for different best film awards at Golden Globes

 “Minari,” which secured top honors at Sundance 2020, is a decorated piece of work featuring award-worthy performances.
 “Minari” tied all films for most nominations when Screen Actors Guild Awards candidates were announced.

-Here’s why: The Golden Globes, presented by the Hollywood Foreign Press Association, has a rule that any film with at least 50% non-English dialogue belongs in the category of best foreign language film instead of best film, period.
+Here’s why: The Golden Globes, presented by the Hollywood Foreign Press Association, has a rule that any film with at least 50 percent non-English dialogue belongs in the category of best foreign language film instead of best film, period.
 Korean is the dominant language in “Minari,” which features English subtitles.

 A fringe benefit of the “snub” was it got people talking about “Minari,” which is playing at Circle Cinema.
 Let’s continue the conversation by asking and answering questions about the film.